Awards and Recognition

 • Yellow perch

-Only species listed in the California Fishing Passport as defined above and caught in California during 2006 or afterwards qualify for Warmwater Fishing awards.
+Only species listed in the California Fishing Passport as defined above and caught in California in 2006 or afterwards qualify for Warmwater Fishing awards.

 What California Fishing Passport awards will I receive?